actolonen/Lab_Public/Growth/Microplates/README.md

 ### Calculate growth parameters
 In addition to visualizing the growth curves for different treatments, it is also useful to calculate growth paramaters (e.g. intrinsic growth rate, generation time, carrying capacity).
 The Growthcurver R package as described [here](Logistic_Fit/2024.02_growthcurver.md) calculates parameters for growth curves by performing a logistic fit.

-This [code](Code/growthCurver_plotGrowth_means_Bioscreen.qmd) shows how to calculate growth parameters using GrowthCurver.